ngnamuit/working_excel_python/README.md

 # Package to read/write Excel for python
-**Context**: If you search on google  `Working with Excel Files in Python`, you could see `openpyxl`, `xlsxwriter`, `xlrd`, `xlwt` and your propose is read/write data Excel for python.
+**Context**: If you search on google  `Working with Excel Files in Python`, you could see `openpyxl`, `xlsxwriter`, `xlrd`, `xlwt` and your purpose is read/write data Excel on python

-Maybe, you must to take a lot of time for choosing which package.
-For this repo, i hope i could to help you to choose what package read/write excel.
+Maybe, you must take a lot of time for choosing which package.
+For this repo, I hope I could help you to choose what package to read/write excel.

 ## xlsxwriter
 - This package for writing data, formatting information in particular, charts in the Excel 2010 format
 - It supports Python 2.7, 3.4+
 - Document: https://xlsxwriter.readthedocs.io.
-- Rich in features:
+- Significant features:
     - Full formatting (Conditional formatting, Rich multi-format strings)
     - Autofilters.
     - Merged cells.